AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Sessions/Scripts/Scavenger Hunt.md

 # [[Scavenger Hunt]]

 >[!readaloud]
->>>[!cite] The rules are simple, each clue on this list will lead you to a different location in the [[Biblioplex]].
+>>>[!cite] The rules are simple, each clue on this list will lead you to a different location in the [[to be deleted]].
 Simply travel to the area each clue references and perform the action the clue suggests.
 Time is of the essence.
 You have only until the end of the day to finish your hunt.
 Solve as many clues as you can, because at each location, you may win a prize!
 Now then, off you go!”

 ## Clues
 >[!tip] Each clue can be unraveled either by deduction, or with a successful DC 10 Intelligence (Investigation).
-A decoded clue points the characters toward one of the areas of the [[Biblioplex]] as well as the action they must take to receive a prize in that area.
+A decoded clue points the characters toward one of the areas of the [[to be deleted]] as well as the action they must take to receive a prize in that area.

 ### **Clue 1.**
 >[!readaloud] You’ll forget all about any trouble or plight when you step forward and are ensnarled in light.

->[!tip] This clue refers the characters to the room they start the orientation in  the [[Biblioplex#B11.
+>[!tip] This clue refers the characters to the room they start the orientation in  the [[to be deleted#B11.
 Hall of Oracles|Hall of Oracles]] .
 >If a character touches the pooled energy below the snarl, they momentarily lose track of their body, overwhelmed by the snarl’s magical power.
 The character automatically disengages from the snarl and discovers that they are holding a [[potion-of-healing-xdmg|Potion of Healing]]

 ### **Clue 2.**
 >[!readaloud] Alumni commission works when they retire, seeking promising mages to inspire.

->[!tip] This clue refers to the  [[Biblioplex#B12.
+>[!tip] This clue refers to the  [[to be deleted#B12.
 Student and Alumni Art Gallery|Student and Alumni Art Gallery]]
 >
 When the characters wander through the gallery, they see a portrait of several older alumni wearing Prismari College robes.
 If a character examines the portrait, they find a plaque that reads: “At Strixhaven we were all inspired.”
 Below the plaque is a small lever.
 If a character uses an action to pull the lever, a box pops out of the wall containing a [[Strixhaven Pennant|Strixhaven pennant]] ( `dice: [[Strixhaven Pennant#^pennant]]`).
 Once it dispenses the pennants, the box disappears back into the wall and doesn’t work for the characters again.